hxroon/MathGame/README.md

 PASS 3, ENABLE CHANGE
 What does IT need to implement or automate it?

 That progression is probably the strongest high-level story for the entire slide.
 Once you build Pass 3, send me a picture of all three together.
-Then we can tackle the blue bottom bars, top process flow, title/subtitle, and final senior-management polish as one complete slide.
+Then we can tackle the blue bottom bars, top process flow, title/subtitle, and final senior-management polish as one complete slide